Coder-RD/SQL-Challenge/README.md

 - 🔹 Counting Occurrences
 - 🔹 String Formatting

-### 📂 Files Added

-    Day22-SQL/
-    │
-    ├── The PADS.sql
-    └── Screenshot 2026-08-17 213500.png

 ### 💡 Key Concept

-The **The PADS** challenge requires generating two result sets from the `OCCUPATIONS` table.
+The **The PADS** challenge focuses on generating formatted output from the `OCCUPATIONS` table.

-The first result set displays each person's name followed by the first letter of their occupation in parentheses.
+The first result displays each person's name followed by the first letter of their occupation in parentheses.

-The second result set counts the number of occurrences of each occupation and displays the result in the required format.
+The second result counts the number of people in each occupation and sorts the results according to the challenge requirements.

-The results are sorted according to the requirements of the challenge.

 ### 🔑 SQL Concepts Used

-    SELECT
-    CONCAT()
-    GROUP BY
-    COUNT()
-    ORDER BY

-These SQL concepts are used to retrieve occupation data, format strings, count occurrences, group records, and sort the results.
+- `SELECT`
+- `CONCAT()`
+- `GROUP BY`
+- `COUNT()`
+- `ORDER BY`

 ### ✅ Status

 **Completed 🎉**

-Another SQL challenge successfully completed as part of my **100 Days of SQL Challenge**.

 ---

-# 🆕 Day 25 – Revising Aggregations - Averages
+## 🆕 Day 25 – Revising Aggregations - Averages

 ### 🎯 Challenge